gophergala/learn-Go-the-hard-way/README.md

 Each exercise is a git tag,you can check out the tag,and finish the task with tips.

-To run get the tips please run `go run main.go`.
+To get the tips please run `go run main.go`.